msftsean/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/02_setting_up_our_web_app.md

 ## Configuration

-That implementation is great, if we want to use one of the servicesettings.json files that is packaged within the application.
+That implementation is great, if we want to use one of the `servicesettings.json` files that is packaged within the application.
 However, we exposed these things to be able to update our settings at deploy time, so we can create a deployment that uses configmaps and volume mounts with custom configuration.

-Consider we define a configmap that includes a `servicesettings.json` with a few additional beverages, that looks like this:
+Consider if we define a configmap that includes a `servicesettings.json` with a few additional beverages, that looks like this:

 ```
 $ cat favorite-beer-configmap.yml